textiles-lab/smobj/README.md

 ## Problems To Resolve

 vertices represent corner-to-corner connections between faces that, in general, aren't represented by yarn.
-(They also make it hard to translate `.knitout` directly to `.smobj`, since stacking stitches with xfer operations don't.)
+(They also make it hard to translate `.knitout` directly to `.smobj`, since stacking stitches with xfer operations can lead to cases which don't make sense in the vertices-imply-connections case.)

 Example: